Template Inheritance and Reusability

 Parent Block

-If you need to print the content of the block from the parent template, the {include parent} statement will do the trick.
-This is useful if you want to add to the contents of a parent block instead of completely overriding it.
+If you need to print the content of the block from the parent template, use {include parent}.
+This is useful if you want to supplement the content of the parent block instead of completely overriding it.

 {block footer}